 Projection is an important concept in linear algebra, and linear neural networks.
-When a pattern of activity, \mathbf{x} , is input to a linear neural network, the weight matrix \mathbf{W} transforms the input pattern to a new output pattern \mathbf{y} of activities.
-This linear transformation works by "projecting" the input onto a new set of dimensions by taking the dot product of the input vector with each row of the weight matrix.
+When a pattern of activity, x, is input to a linear neural network, the weight matrix W transforms the input pattern to a new output pattern y of activities.
+This linear transformation is said to "project" the input onto a new set of dimensions by taking the dot product of the input vector with each row of the weight matrix.

 In programming assignment 1, you calculate the output of a linear neuron model as the dot product between an input vector and a weight vector.
 Both the weight and input lists can be thought of as vectors in an n-dimensional space.
-Suppose the weight vector has unit length, so $\mathbf{w}.\mathbf{w} = \mathbf{1}$.
+Suppose the weight vector has unit length, so w.w = 1.
 Recall that you can normalize any vector to unit length by dividing by its length:

-vn = v/Sqrt[v.v];
+$\ln[571] = vn = v/Sqrt[v.v];$

-or using the bult-in function Normalize[]:
+or using the built-in function Normalize[]: